 Home Opener: Saturday vs. the San Antonio Spurs

 Both teams are currently 2-0 and will be a difficult victory for the Blazers.
 I chalked these both up as losses in my prediction of how the first 10 games of the season would play out, so it would be an added bonus if Portland could split these two games.

 Let me know what you think on twitter: @Chris_Reichert

-Tags: Blazers Damian Lillard Denver Nuggets Eric Bledsoe Featured Goran Dragic Jj Hickson Lamarcus Aldridge Miles Plumlee Mo Williams Nate Robinson NBA Nicolas Batum Phoenix Suns Portland Trail Blazers Rip City Robin Lopez Ty Lawson Wes Matthews
+Tags: Blazers Damian Lillard Denver Nuggets Eric Bledsoe Goran Dragic Jj Hickson Lamarcus Aldridge Miles Plumlee Mo Williams Nate Robinson NBA Nicolas Batum Phoenix Suns Portland Trail Blazers Rip City Robin Lopez Ty Lawson Wes Matthews